ppkantorski/Ultrahand-Overlay/README.md

-Ultrahand is a command-line tool that provides powerful functionality for managing files and directories on an SD card.
+Ultrahand is a Tesla overlay that provides powerful functionality for managing files and directories on an SD card.
 It offers the following features:

 - Create Directories: Ultrahand allows you to effortlessly create directories on your SD card.
 Simply specify the directory path, and Ultrahand will create it for you.